 Where appropriate, present a table of injection site swelling.
 Tabulate local injection site swelling by size and duration.
 Example ISS #10 shows this type of summary.

-For poultry studies, include data for mortality, hatchability, and condemnation.
-Mortality and condemnation data are required for all poultry studies.
+For poultry studies, include data for mortality, hatchability, and condemnation as required.
 Hatchability data are required for products administered in ovo.
 If the data are not available, make an explanatory notation .
 Mortality, hatchability, and condemnation data may be presented as percentages as long as total animal numbers are reported.
 Example ISS #14 shows this type of summary.

 C. Exceptions for Historical Studies